-Discover some of the tell-tale signs you have a problem with your exhaust and how it will cost to fix them
+WhoCanFixMyCar explain some of the tell-tale signs that you might have a problem with your exhaust and how much it is likely to cost to fix them

 It can be difficult to deliver a perfectly accurate estimate for an exhaust repair until a mechanic is able to get a close look at your car.
 This is because the repair could be as simple as welding a small crack shut which costs £50.
 On the other hand, it might involve replacing the entire catalytic converter which could cost over £1,500!